Iraq Regions

 Ctesiphon (al-Mada-in): The capital of the Sassanian Empire

-Hassasa: an ancient village in southern Iraq, near Qasr Ibn Hubayra, in the vicinity of al-Kufa.
+Hassasa, Lower: A village north of Takrit or maybe in southern Iraq, near Qasr Ibn Hubayra, in the vicinity of al-Kufa.

 Hira: an ancient city, three miles from Kufa and east of al-Najaf.